Personal profile

 Teaching Interests

-Dr. John Noone teaches exercise physiology within the Support Systems for Skeletal Muscle Contraction and Nutrition, Exercise Metabolism and Sports Performance modules on the Sport and Exercise Science undergraduate degree program.
+Dr. John Noone is Course Director for BSc.
+Sport and Exercise Sciences.
+He teaches exercise physiology, acting as module coordinator for the Support Systems for Skeletal Muscle Contraction and Nutrition, Exercise Metabolism and Sports Performance modules on the Sport and Exercise Science undergraduate degree program.
+Dr. Noone further supports the MSc in Sports Performance within SS6032 - Endurance Sports.

 Education/Academic qualification